 Practical experience in exercise science or sport management.
 Majors only.
 Offered each semester.
-Consent of Program Director is required.
+The consent of the Program Director is required.
+Internships in coaching for student athletes must be completed in a different sport or at a different competitive level.